s0md3v/huepy/README.md

 <img src='https://i.imgur.com/Lo7ZyHq.png' />

 And what is the use of those lables?</b>
-I have been using these lables in projects to provide a minimal and informative output schema.</br>
+I have been using these lables in projects as a minimal output schema.</br>
-If some error occured in your program or something else bad happened you don't need to print the whole line in red.
-That doesn't look good.
+For example, If some error occured in your program or something else bad happened you don't need to print the whole line in red.
 With hue, you can simply do this
 ```python
 print bad('An error occured.')
 ```